UTS-Visual-Communication/intro-to-web/README.md

 ## Overview of Class for 30th of July

+Please take a look through these overviews before class so that you are prepared.
+If you are not up to speed on basic web programming we suggest working through these steps in your own time.

+These short lectures could also be worthwhile watching over the weeks as well http://www.dontfeartheinternet.com/

 ### Download these files first.
 These are the files that students will be working with in class
 * https://github.com/UTS-Visual-Communication/intro-to-web-resources

 ### How the web works
-* get students to download the example files from GitHub and to open the index.html file (in 1.1-basic-web-page) up in the web browser (Chrome)
+* get students to download the example files from GitHub (URL above)
+* then to open the index.html file that is inside 1.1-basic-web-page up in the web browser (Chrome)
-* they will see the url starts will file:// this means we are viewing the file locally.
-Just like when you open a file on your computer.
+* they will see the url starts will file:// explaon that this means we are viewing the file locally i.e. the browser is reading the file that is on the computer.
+Just like when you open a file on your computer in any other program.
 * get them to go to the assignment url (https://uts-visual-communication.github.io/intro-to-web/) it starts with http, explain that this means we are viewing the page over the internet.
 Basically when you put in a url, your computer requests files from a server that is hosting them, with this basic web page the browser interprets the html and the css files and displays it in the browser window
 * the html (stands for hypertext markup language) describes the content of the page (i.e. the text, and what type of content the text is)
 * the css (stands for cascading style sheet) styles the page

 ### Take students through the brief
 * Talk students through what is required of them (see brief)
-* Ask if they have any questions
+* Ask if they have any questions from the lecture / about the brief

-### Course Tools
+### Take them through subject tools
 * we use Brackets to edit the html, Brackets is available on all of the Level 3 machines.
 Brackets is free they can download it on their own machines.
 * we use Google Chrome to test out our files
 * get them to open the html file up in Brackets